 Willis Towers Watson: Portfolio Optimization and Margin Expansion Through Transformation

-Willis Towers Watson, a Large Enterprise Insurance Brokerage & Risk company, achieved measurable value creation through Product Mix Shift and Sales, General, and Administrative (SG&A).
-Full-year 2024 revenue reached $9.
+Willis Towers Watson, a Large Enterprise Insurance Brokerage & Risk company, created value through Product Mix Shift and Sales, General, and Administrative (SG&A).

 By 2022, Willis Towers Watson (WTW) faced margin pressure from its sprawling portfolio.
 The 2021 failed merger with Aon had left the company needing a new strategic direction.
 Its TRANZACT direct-to-consumer insurance distribution unit was diluting margins, and the company's adjusted operating margin lagged peers.
 WTW's two main segments — Health, Wealth & Career (HWC, 59% of revenue) and Risk & Broking (R&B, 41%) — needed operational streamlining to unlock profitability.
 Full-year 2023 revenue was $9.48 billion with an adjusted operating margin of 22.0%.